SAP/alert-notification-node-client/docs/authentication/basic-authentication.md

 ## Description

-BasicAuthentication is a class in the context of Alert Notification's node client.
-It helps you with acquiring the authorization header value, when using Basic Authentication mechanism, in order to authenticate yourself against Alert Notification.
+BasicAuthentication is a class in the context of Alert Notification service node client.
+It helps you with acquiring the authorization header value, when using Basic Authentication mechanism, in order to authenticate yourself against Alert Notification service.

 ## Constructor properties